LGBTQ rights in Dominica

-Lesbian, gay, bisexual, and transgender (LGBT) people in Dominica face legal challenges not experienced by non-LGBTQ residents.
+Lesbian, gay, bisexual, transgender, and queer (LGBTQ) people in Dominica face legal challenges not experienced by non-LGBTQ residents.
 Homosexuality has been legal since 2024, when the High Court struck down the country's colonial-era sodomy law.
 Dominica provides no recognition to same-sex unions, whether in the form of marriage or civil unions, and no law prohibits discrimination on the basis of sexual orientation or gender identity.

 Legality of same-sex sexual activity

 The Dominica High Court ruled that Dominica's laws against sodomy between consenting adults were unconstitutional on 22 April 2024.

 Prior to that ruling, both male and female types of same-sex sexual activity were illegal in Dominica, as was anal intercourse between persons of the opposite sex.

 Between 1995 and 2000, 35 people were arrested by local authorities and charged with buggery.
 The courts sentenced all the offenders to fines and prison sentences up to ten years.
 Some were sent to local psychiatric hospitals for "treatment".
 In 2001, 15 women were arrested and sentenced to five years' imprisonment.
 The charge brought against them was gross indecency.
 Ten men were also sentenced to five years' imprisonment for "engaging in gross indecency with people of the same sex."

 The Sexual Offenses Act 1998, as amended in 2016, had two sections dealing with same-sex sexual activity, both of which were partially struck down by the court.